GabrielJonatas/GabrielJonatas/README.md

 Here i keep repositories of projects and exercises that were developed through my studies.

-Currently i have intermediate level in JavaScript and Node.js, as well as a basic level in Java and Python.
+Currently i have some knowledge in JavaScript, TypeScript, Java, Python and C#.

 You can reach me on Linkedin at https://www.linkedin.com/in/gabriel-jonatas-035078160